 13.2 Conditions.
 Action by the Board with respect to bylaws shall be taken only by unanimous vote of the Board.

 14.1 Periodic Meetings.
 The Board, Board of Advisors, officers of the Corporation, and interested members of the community shall meet from time to time at times and places of each such meeting, time and place shall be given to the board, advisors, officers of the Corporation, and to those individuals who have caused their names to be placed on the Corporation’s mailing list.
 The mailing list shall be kept by Secretary.
-The date of the meeting may be changed by the Chair or any two (2) members of the Board, provided notice is given of such change at least two (2) days before the regularly scheduled date of such meeting.
+The date of the meeting may be changed by the President or any two (2) members of the Board, provided that notice is given of such change at least two (2) days before the regularly scheduled date of such meeting.